 What to expect from your doctor

-- When did you first begin experiencing symptoms?
+- When did you first begin having symptoms?

-- Have your symptoms been continuous, or do they come and go?
+- Do you always have symptoms, or do they come and go?

 - How severe are your symptoms?